AlenaMaer/simon-game/README.md

-# simon-game
+# Simon game

-Simon game in Vue
+Simon game only using Vue2